nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### 5.1 Staff

-The functions in Staff menu allow you, the head nurse, to access and modify the details of each staff in the hospital.
+The functions in Staff menu allow you, the nurse, to access and modify the details of each staff in the hospital.
 (Note for Staff ID: D/N = Doctor/Nurse)

 This is an example of the welcome screen for Staff Menu.